Rotary Club

 BELOW: The Rotary Club goes woke!

 In lock-step with the democrat party's divide and conquer agenda, the Rotary Club is pushing LBGTQ tribalism [1, 2].
 And, in typical form, the Rotary Club is quick to snuff out any suggestion that they are being political.
-You are wrong!
+They gaslight you to not believe your own eyes.

-At odds with science: As late as June 2022, to attend a Rotary Club convention, they required proof of COVID-19 vaccination or a negative COVID-19 test result from a test administered by a medical professional or certified testing agency.
+The Rotary Club is at odds with science: As late as June 2022, to attend a Rotary Club convention, they required proof of COVID-19 vaccination or a negative COVID-19 test result from a test administered by a medical professional or certified testing agency.
 60% of new COVID patients have been vaccinated.
 If you're vaccinated then who cares if the guy next to you isn't vaccinated?
-The Rotary Club contradicts its own narrative that the vaccines work.
+The Rotary Club contradicts its own narrative that the vaccines 'work'.
 And what about attendees who have natural antibodies?
 No admission, all despite the fact that even the CDC admits that natural immunity is better than vaccine immunity.

 Back to news